Sexual Misconduct Prevention and Response

 Who is required to complete the education module

 - This education module is required for all University leaders, faculty, staff, and student workers.
-Everyone is responsible for preventing sexual misconduct, discrimination and retaliation, and education is critical to create a community of common knowledge and common action.
+Everyone is responsible for preventing sexual misconduct and related retaliation, and education is critical to create a community of common knowledge and common action.

 - Graduate assistants, fellows, and undergraduate student workers will be assigned the education module.